tomhendra/dotfiles/README.md

 1. Perform a clean install of macOS.
 See Apple Support articles [here](https://support.apple.com/en-gb/guide/mac-help/mh27903/mac) and [here](https://support.apple.com/en-us/HT204904) for instructions.
 2. Ensure you are logged into the App Store (`mas signin` has been [broken for years](https://github.com/mas-cli/mas/issues/164)).
-3. Install Bitwarden, enable the extension in Safari and login to GitHub.
+3. Install Bitwarden manually, enable the extension in Safari and login to GitHub.
 4. Run `curl -ssL https://git.io/tomdot | sh` in the terminal and buckle up!

 ## Post-Installation

 - Install fonts backed-up iCloud.
 - Launch fig with `fig` in the terminal & go through setup (search for latest Kitty integration guide)
-- Install any apps not purchased from App Store or unavailable via Homebrew.
+- Install any apps not purchased from App Store or unavailable via Homebrew (IdeaShare)
 - Login to Chrome & Firefox to sync extensions etc.
 - Change default browser to Google Chrome
 - Restart computer.